37 Sources

 Copy Link

-Amazon founder Jeff Bezos takes his first formal operational role since 2021, co-leading Project Prometheus, a heavily funded AI startup focused on physical world applications in manufacturing, aerospace, and automotive sectors.
+Amazon founder Jeff Bezos takes on his first operational role since 2021, co-leading a heavily funded AI startup focused on physical world applications in manufacturing and engineering.

 1